 Finally, do your best to take care of your skin before any cosmetic procedure.
 Make water your go-to beverage and do your best to use sun protection when you go out.
 Strive to eat a diet full of fruits and vegetables so you get plenty of antioxidants and avoid tissue damage.
-Foods high in collagen are also a great choice, including dark green leafy veggies and red beets, tomatoes, and peppers.
+Foods high in collagen and elastin are also a great choice, including dark green leafy veggies and red beets, tomatoes, and peppers.
 If you smoke, now is the time to stop.

 What Risks Should I Be Concerned About?

 Risks after microneedling are very rare.
 If you are not a high-risk candidate, either from medications or a particular scarring risk, you should be able to undergo this procedure with few worries.
 Between your pre-procedure consult and your post-procedure monitoring period, complications are unlikely.
 Do your best to avoid touching your face after your procedure, however, as this can lead to bacterial transfer.

 Depending on your schedule and goals, you can combine microneedling with other procedures, or undergo other minimally invasive skin tightening procedures to make the treatment even more effective.
 For example, a mild or moderate peel to brighten skin overall before starting microneedling for wrinkles or acne scars, radiofrequency energy or hyaluronic acid fillers can provide you the results you desire a bit quicker.
 Be prepared to space these treatments out.
 Any procedure that breaks the skin will need a window of time around it for your safety, comfort, and results.